Autumn Trips in Toyota! Toyota's Little-Known Photo Spots

 - In the Mikawa area, home to the largest artificial lake in Aichi Prefecture, your surroundings will transform into a place filled with nature.
 Taste hot pot or Shimoyama specialty gohei mochi at a rest area, admire the colors of the season along a walking path, or stay overnight in a bungalow or campground in the great outdoors.

-With Toyota Mikawa Highlands Adventure, you can also enjoy experiential outdoor activities such as hot air ballooning, SUP (stand up paddle boarding), air canoeing and more to your heart's content.
-Take advantage of the Value Set Plans which include a meal or accommodation!
+With Toyota Mikawa Highlands Adventure, you can also enjoy experiential outdoor activities such as hot air ballooning, SUP (stand up paddle boarding), air canoeing, mountain biking, camping, and fishing!

 - Said to be the most beautiful gorge in central Japan, Otaki Gorge follows along a branch of the Tomoegawa River.